Kyriosity/read-write/README+/software/tests/asQA/README.md

 ## Poststriptum.
 Big problem and challenge

-With all the benefits of the proof coverage and TDD<sup>eV</sup>, tests make up a second project requiring development and maintenance.
+With all the benefits of proof coverage and TDD<sup>eV</sup>, tests constitute a second project that requires development and maintenance.

 \___________\
 🔚 ... but [README+](README+) &nbsp; ... &nbsp; <sub>collage credit: LibreOffice clipart; The Outer Limits.The&nbsp;Mutant, 1964 (imdb screenshot)</sub>